valtimo-platform/valtimo-documentation/using-valtimo/plugin/zaken-api/configure-zaken-api-plugin.md

 ### Link document to zaak

-The **Link document to zaak** action takes a Document stored in a Documenten API and link it to a zaak.
+The **Link document to zaak** action takes a Document stored in a Documenten API and links it to a zaak.
 The zaak to which the Document is linked is based on the process for which the action is performed.
 The process belongs to a case that should already have a zaak instance link before this action is performed.
 The link between a zaak and a document is stored as a 'zaakinformatieobject' in the Zaken API.